-A: Any student sponsored by their local church (initial gift of $1,000) will have the gift doubled by UMHEF, bringing the total to $2,000.
-If your United Methodist-related school and UM conference foundation participate in the UM Dollars for Scholars program, each can contribute an additional $1,000 for a potential total of $4,000.
+A: Any student sponsored by their local church (initial gift of $1,000) may have the gift doubled by UMHEF, while funds are available, bringing the total to $2,000.
+If your United Methodist-related school and UM conference foundation participate in the UM Dollars for Scholars program, each may contribute up to an additional $1,000 for a potential total of $4,000.
+Award amounts are not guaranteed.
 See the UM Dollars For Scholars page for more information.

 Q: What happens if I end up going to school that does not participate in the UM Dollars for Scholars program?